alexxg98/Dead_Zones/README.md

 # Dead_Zones
 First project from ET_710 class at CUNY TechWorks QCC.

-Using HTML and CSS, create an informative website.
+An informative website using only HTML and CSS.

-You can view this project via my portfolio https://alexxg98.github.io/

-or using this link: https://alexxg98.github.io/subpages/deadZones/index.html
+You can view this project using this link: https://alexxg98.github.io/Dead_Zones/